mnmlstc/core/docs/algorithm.rst

                 Compare&& cmp\
               )

+   Sorts the elements in *irange* in ascending order, storing the result in *rrange*.
+The order of elements which are equal is not guaranteed to be preserved.
+The first version uses ``operator <``.
+The second uses the comparison function *comp*.

    :requires: *irange* must provide InputIterators, *rrange* must provide
               RandomAccessIterators.

 .. function:: void stable_sort (Range&& range)
               void stable_sort (Range&& range, Compare&& cmp)

+   Sorts elements in *range* in the same way as :func:`sort`, with the exception that the order of equal elements is guaranteed to be preserved.

    :requires: *range* must provide RandomAccessIterators.

 .. function:: void nth_element (Range&& range, RandomIt&& it)
               void nth_element (Range&& range, RandomIt&& it, Compare&& cmp)

+   Partial sorting algorithm that rearranges elements in *range* such that the element pointed at by *it* is changed to whatever element would occur in that position if *range* was sorted and al of the elements before this new element at *it* are less than or equal to the elements after *it*.

+   If *it* is the end iterator of *range*, this function has no effect.

    :requires: *range* must provide RandomAccessIterators.